Effective Date: November 2023

 We retain personal information about you for as long as necessary to perform the activities described in this Privacy Notice, or where we have a legitimate interest to do so, or as long as is set out in any relevant contract you hold with us, or to meet applicable legal, regulatory, accounting or reporting requirements.

-When our legitimate interest for retaining your personal information ceases to exist, we will either delete or anonymize your information so that it can no longer be attributed to a particular individual.
+When our legitimate interest for retaining your personal information ceases to exist, we will either delete or anonymize your information so that it can no longer be attributed to you.
 A longer retention period may be required or permitted by tax, accounting or other applicable law or rules of professional conduct.
 To the extent personal information remains within our databases, back-ups or other records and we are unable to anonymize it, we will isolate such information from further processing until deletion is possible.
 If you have any questions, please feel free to contact us.

 10. Children’s Information